-Using a GUI REST client, you won’t have to worry about getting cURL syntax right and analyzing requests and responses from the command line.
+With a GUI REST client, you won’t have to worry about getting curl syntax right and analyzing requests and responses from the command line.

 Some popular GUI clients include the following: